 Successful treatment for snoring and apnea can have a large positive impact on the quality of your life.
 And your relationships!

-For those that suffer with noticeable symptoms, successful therapy can result in:
+For those that suffer with noticeable symptoms, successful oral appliance therapy (OAT) can result in:

 - Improved sleep quality